• ECTS

 Objectives

-"From the observation of the structure of trees or alignments or forest stands: (1) know how to determine their state in relation to a reference development sequence, (2) be able to evaluate the adequacy or otherwise of the growth expressed in relation to the observed state of development, (3) identify the existence or otherwise of reaction structures, make a diagnosis on the architectural state of an individual; (4) Establish a summary of the state of the trees and issue management recommendations."
+Based on observation of the structure of trees or rows of trees or forest stands: (1) know how to determine their condition in relation to a reference development sequence, (2) be able to assess whether or not the growth expressed is appropriate in relation to the observed state of development, (3) identify the existence or absence of reaction structures, make a diagnosis of the architectural condition of an individual; (4) Summarize the condition of the trees and make management recommendations.

 Read more